patrickkfkan/yt-cast-receiver/README.md

 # yt-cast-receiver

-A YouTube Cast Receiver for Node.
+A YouTube Cast Receiver for Node that also supports casting from YouTube Music.
 Originally inspired by [TubeCast](https://github.com/enen92/script.tubecast).

 ### Terminology

 **Sender**

 An app that initiates a Cast session and acts as a remote controller for playback of content on the *receiver*.
 In the context of YouTube casting, a sender can be the YouTube mobile app or the YouTube website.
+Likewise, for YouTube Music, the sender can be the YouTube Music app or website.

-> Not all browsers support casting from the YouTube website.
+> Not all browsers support casting from the YouTube (Music) website.
 This module has been tested to work with the Chrome and Edge desktop browsers.

 **Receiver**